High-dimensional censored MIDAS logistic regression for corporate survival forecasting: Empirical application

 where each $\boldsymbol{X}_i$ $=\left(1, \widetilde{\boldsymbol{Z}}_{i,1}^{\top} W, \widetilde{\boldsymbol{Z}}_{i,2}^{\top} W, \ldots, \widetilde{\boldsymbol{Z}}_{i,K}^{\top} W\right)^{\top}, i \in [N]$.
 This matrix $\boldsymbol{X}$ is then used in sg-LASSO-MIDAS and LASSO-MIDAS.
 Notice that we include the intercept term but do not penalize it in the estimation procedure.

 We compare the performance of firm distress predictions using the following methods.

-\textbf{Logistic regression.} As a benchmark, we consider a simple unpenalized logistic regression with the latest lag of all financial covariates.
+\textbf{Logistic regression.} \tcr{As a benchmark, we consider a simple unpenalized logistic regression using only the lags of the first Z-score covariate.
 We solve the empirical version of \eqref{equivalent censor}, in which the function $H$ is estimated using the Kaplan-Meier estimator.
 This is considered a reasonable starting point for distress predictions.
-Only the latest lag for each covariate is used, and the total number of parameters we need to estimate is $1 + K$, where $K$ is the number of covariates without their lags.
+The total number of parameters, including the intercept, to estimate is $1 + (d - 1)$, where $d-1$ is the number of available lags for each covariate.}